-Theoretically, participants in an OOO are not liable for the company's debts; their liability is limited by the value of their contributions to the statutory fund.
-In practice, however, a corporate veil could be easily pierced by a court in case of an OOO's bankruptcy.
+Theoretically, participants in an OOO are not liable for the company's debts; their liability is limited by the value of their contributions to the charter capital.
+In practice, however, a corporate veil could be pierced by a court in case an OOO's bankruptcy has been caused by misconduct or intended acts of participants, founders or the CEO.

 A participant may exit an OOO at any time unless such participant is a sole participant of an OOO.
-In case of an exit, the OOO will have to repay the participant the book value of net assets and net profits for the period from the date of exit to the date of such repayment proportion to the size of the unit of the leaving participant.
+In case of an exit, the OOO will have to repay the participant the book value of net assets and net profits for the period from the date of exit to the date of such repayment, in proportion to the size of the unit of the leaving participant.
 A unit in an OOO may also be sold; however, the particular company's charter may prohibit sales to third parties.

-As a default rule, the other participants in an OOO have pre-emptive rights with respect to the purchase of the unit to be disposed of.
+As a default rule, the other participants in an OOO have preemptive rights with respect to the purchase of the unit to be disposed of.

-OOOs may have a two-tier or three-tier governance structure:
+OOOs may have a two-tier or three-tier

+governance structure:

 - general shareholder' meeting;

-- board of directors (supervisory board); the Eurasian Economic Union to which Belarus is a party.
+- board of directors (supervisory board);

-- sole CEO or CMB.
+- · sole CEO or CMB.